makrai/notes/jurafsky14-fillmore-obituary.md

   * a standard component of natural language understanding in the first edition of Winston’s (1977) textbook Artificial Intelligence
 * frames
-  * 1971 ... linguistics faculty at the University of California, Berkeley, and
+  * 1971 linguistics faculty at the University of California, Berkeley, and
   * by the mid-1970s
   * a more general model of semantic representation, one
-  * express[es] the background contexts or perspectives by which a word or a case role could be defined
+  * expresses the background contexts or perspectives by which a word or a case role could be defined
   * coming from
-    * [also called frames]
+    * also called frames
       * “the pre-transformationalist view of sentence structure as consisting of a frame and a substitution list,”
       * proposed at about the same time by